chaudhariumesh051/codesage/README_SUPABASE_SETUP.md

 # CodeOrbit Supabase Setup Instructions

+## 🚨 IMPORTANT: Connection Issues?

+If you're seeing "Failed to fetch" errors, your Supabase credentials are likely incorrect or your project may be paused.
+Follow these steps carefully:

 ## Getting Your Supabase Credentials

 To connect CodeOrbit to your Supabase database, you need to get your actual Supabase project credentials: